KleistLab/GInPipe/README.md

 Alternatively, all arrays can be given in the configuration file as a list, like this:

   ```
-  number_per_bin:
+  seq_per_bin:
       - 20
       - 30
   ```

-Optionally, you can restrict which bins should be considered for the phi estimatation, by setting the minimal bin size (default 1), as well as the  minimal and maximal days spanning the bin (default 1 and 21).
+Optionally, you can restrict which bins should be considered for the phi estimatation, by setting the minimum bin size (default 1), as well as the minimum and maximum number of days spanning the bin (default 1 and 21).

   ```